natiboston/EM-Token/README.md

 ## Data types, methods and events (minimal standard implementation)

+TO DO: consider adding roles to the standard

 The EM Token standard specifies a set of data types, methods and events that ensure interoperability between different implementations.
 All these elements are included and described in the interface/I*.sol files.
 The following picture schamtically describes the hierarchy of these interface files:

 ![EM Token standard structure](./diagrams/standard_structure.png?raw=true "EM Token standard structure")